Batsuit: The Dark Knight Trilogy (2005–2012)

 The utility belt is a modified climbing harness in bronze with the chest and shoulder straps removed for ease of movement.
 It features magnetized impact-resistant pouches and canisters attached to the belt at ergonomic points for ease of reach.
 It carries a magnetic gas-powered grapple gun, an encrypted cell phone, bat-shaped shuriken, a medical kit, smoke bombs, mini explosives, periscope, remote control for the Tumbler, mini-cam, money and other unspecified equipment.

 Batman's cape is made of "memory cloth" also developed by Fox.
 It is essentially flexible in its normal state, but becomes semi-rigid in a fixed form (Batman's wings) when an electric current is passed through it from the microcircuits in the palms of his gloves.

 Bruce also adds metal gauntlets with scallops on the forearms, an innovation derived from his experience as a pupil of Ra's al Ghul's League of Shadows.
 Mainly used to block against knives or other stabbing weapons, Bruce managed to surprise Ra's by breaking the blade of his ninjatō in multiple places with the gauntlets.

 The left boot heel contains a high-frequency sonic "sounder" which can summon bats (first seen in Batman: Year One).

+Prior to the latest upgrade to the Batsuit in the next film, Batman still uses the original less flexible Nomex-based suit.
+Interrupting a drug transaction between Scarecrow and Chechen, he uses a pneumatic mangler that allows him to bend a gun barrel and tear through the sheet metal of a van while chasing after Scarecrow.